rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		});

 ## 5- Retrieve Supported Printer Languages
-Before sending commands to the printer, you should be aware of which printer languages are supported.
+Before sending commands to the printer, you must be aware of which printer languages are supported.
 For Zebra printers these might include ZPL, CPCL and EPS.
 To retrieve a list of supported languages, use the [enumerateSupportedControlLanguages](../api/printing#menumerateSupportedControlLanguages) method.

 The callback will be an array of [PRINTER_LANGUAGE...](../api/printing#Constants) constants.
 For example: